Validate Physical Security Controls with Physical Penetration Testing

 Learn how you can use physical penetration testing to identify gaps in your physical security, which is one of the most overlooked aspects of many cybersecurity strategies.

-See what our customers have to say about what its like working with us to assess their physical security posture.
+See what our customers have to say about what it’s like working with us to assess their physical security posture.

 Our Physical Penetration Testing Methods

 variety of tried-and-true methodologies.
-Here are some they may use when testing the strength of your property’s security.
+Here are some tactics they may use when testing the strength of your property’s security.

 Analyzing The Perimeter

 The first step in a physical penetration test is to conduct a comprehensive analysis of the entire perimeter, including all entrances, exits, and external barriers.
-Our team maps the building's layout to identify potential vulnerabilities that attackers might exploit like poorly secured doors, windows, or gates.
+Our team maps the building's layout to identify potential vulnerabilities that attackers might exploit, like poorly secured doors, windows, or gates.

 Conducting Surveillance